ramzyzarook/ramzyzarook/README.md

 I'm **Moha Ramzy**, a passionate and self-driven **Software Engineering student** at IIT.
 I specialize in full-stack web development with a strong foundation in both frontend and backend technologies.
 I enjoy building responsive, scalable applications and solving real-world problems through code.

-- 🌱 Currently expanding skills in DevOps and scalable backend systems
+- 🌱  I specialize in 𝐑𝐞𝐚𝐜𝐭 and have solid experience with 𝙁𝙪𝙡𝙡-𝙎𝙩𝙖𝙘𝙠 development using Node.js, MongoDB, and Express, with additional exposure to Laravel, PHP, and SQL.
 - 👨‍💻 Open to internships, freelance, and full-time roles in software development
 - 🧠 Lifelong learner and active contributor to collaborative projects
 - 🎯 Interests: Web Development, Open Source, APIs, Software Design